section-engineering-education/engineering-education/content/articles/how-to-produce-colors-with-rgb-leds/index.md

 - Filter for `Matlab support package for Arduino software` and install it.

 ### Matlab implementation
-We create a Graphical User Interface(GUI) to help control the colors for this implementation.
-For a proper understanding, you must go through the article ["Getting started with graphical user interface"](https://www.section.io/engineering-education/matlab-graphical-user-interface/).
+We will create a Graphical User Interface (GUI) to help control the colors of this implementation.
+For a better understanding, you can go through the article ["Getting started with graphical user interface"](/engineering-education/matlab-graphical-user-interface/).

 The GUI will be as shown below:

 ![The GUI](/engineering-education/how-to-produce-colors-with-rgb-leds/rgb-five.png)

 The function of the various components of the GUI are as follows:
-- Board ON- When we press this button, our board is connected to Matlab.
+- Board ON: When we press this button, our board is connected to Matlab.
-- Choose color- In this button group, select the type of color you want the LED to be producing.
+- Choose color: In this button group, select the type of color you want the LED to be producing.
 You can also produce other colors by entering the values of RGB, as explained earlier.
-- Exit- Exits the Arduino board.
+- Exit: Exits the Arduino board.

 To open the GUI in Matlab, execute the `guide` command in the command window.
 Then, open a blank GUI and add the components to form the interface shown below: